Rajesh Pilot

 Squadron Leader Rajeshwar Prasad Bidhuri (10 February 1945 – 11 June 2000), also known as Rajesh Pilot (/'ra:dʒɪʃ pa:ɪllʌtə/) was an Indian politician, a minister in the Government of India and a former Indian Air Force officer.
 He belonged to the Indian National Congress party and represented the Dausa constituency in Lok Sabha.
 His original name was Rajesh Bidhuri.
 Rajesh Pilot died on 11 June 2000 in a car crash near Jaipur.

 Early life

-Rajeshwar Prasad Bidhuri was born in Vaidpura village in present-day Greater Noida (West) and was a member of the Bidhuri Gurjar community.
+Rajesh Pilot was born in Vaidpura village in Uttar Pradesh on February 10, 1945 and he lost his armyman-father Jai Dayal Singh Bidhuri at an early age.
+Following the death, Rajesh Pilot moved to Delhi and worked as a milkman at affluent Delhi localities and later went on to join the Indian Air Force.
+It was in 1979 when Pilot got his ministerial break where his meeting with then Congress President Indira Gandhi began the chapter of politics in his life, and later he registered his first election win in Bharatpur and Dausa, after getting a ticket to contest the elections.
+Apart from this, he even emerged as a prominent Gurjar leader in the community.

 Military career

 He enlisted in the Indian Air Force.
 Rajeshwar Prasad, was commissioned in the General Duties (Pilot) branch of the Indian Air Force as a pilot officer on 29 October 1966.
 He was promoted to flying officer on 29 October 1967 and to flight lieutenant on 29 October 1971.
 He fought in the Indo-Pakistan War of 1971 as a bomber pilot, flying a modified de Havilland Canada DHC-4 Caribou.
 He was promoted to squadron leader on 29 October 1977.
 On 8 August 1978, he was seconded to the Ministry of Agriculture.

 Local residents claimed that Prasad was one of the pilots, along with Suresh Kalmadi, who bombed Mizo insurgents in March 1966 during the Mizo National Front uprising.
 This issue was mentioned by Prime Minister Narendra Modi in the Parliament in Lok Sabha in August 2023.
 Sachin Pilot, son of Rajesh Pilot denied his father's involvement.

 In late 1979, Prasad resigned his commission while posted in Jaisalmer to enter politics, under the influence of his friend Rajiv Gandhi, who later became the Prime Minister of India.